jadielam/scientific-workflows/README.md

 Once an action is submitted, three callbacks are provided to the Hadoop cluster so that it can notify back to the **Pingo** system of any relevant event regarding the execution of the action by the cluster.
 All callbacks are designed in such a way that the state of the action is always the same after multiple calls to the same callback.

 ### The Success Callback
 The first thing the success callback does is to change to **READY** the state of any child actions of the currently finished action that are not waiting for any other parent action to finish.
 It also changes the state of the currently finished action to **FINISHED**.
+TODO (Keep working here tomorrow)

 ### The Action-Failed Callback
+TODO (Keep working here tomorrow)

 ### The Action-Killed Callback
-## The Workflow Manager
-The purpose of the workflow manager is to, if possible, reduce the workflow submitted by an user by identifying the actions that do not need to be computed because their outputs have already being computed previously and are still present in the system.
+TODO (Keep working here tomorrow)